Bikoil/ApkCLI/README.md

 ### License

-- This project is Licensed under GNU General Public License
+- This project is Licensed under BSD-3-Clause

-### Test Packages Repo
+# Test Packages Repo
 - You can see the current test packages repos [here](https://github.com/Bikoil/ApkCLIRepos)